ythaworn/ythaworn.github.io/index.md

 ## Research  [⤴️](#top)

 How do insects become vectors of human diseases?
 Why are some species better vectors than others?
 How are they adapting to changing environments and what does it mean for transmission of vector-borne diseases?
-I use malaria mosquitoes in the genus _Anopheles_ as study systems to answer these questions.
-They are also useful for studying fundamental questions in evolutionary biology such as species, speciation, introgression, adaptation and trait evolution.
+I address these questions using mosquitoes in the genus _Anopheles_, some of which transmit human malaria. _Anopheles_ mosquitoes are also useful for studying fundamental questions in evolutionary biology such as species, speciation, introgression, adaptation and trait evolution.

+Themes:

-* __Theme 1.
-Mosquito biodiversity, genomics and evolution.__ Mosquito systematics, species phylogenies, introgression, species complexes, trait evolution.
+* Mosquito diversity, systematics, genomics and evolution

-* __Theme 2.
-Vector ecology and disease transmission.__ Vector community, population structure, vector-parasite interactions.
+* Mosquito ecology and disease transmission

+* Mosquito-pathogen interactions

 ---